If you’re in customer service, you’re probably noticing an increasing emphasis on customer engagement. There’s good reason for that.

 The top three factors that affect customer loyalty are success, effort, and emotion, and an improvement in emotion increases loyalty more than anything else.
 Meaningful customer engagements are the best way to create the positive emotions that keep customers coming back for.

-So how exactly does improved customer engagement encourage loyalty?
+So how exactly does improved customer engagement encourage loyalty, and eventually, customer lifetime value?

 A great customer experience is unique and memorable.
 It leaves your customers with positive emotions that they carry along with them far into the future.
 Don’t underestimate the power of memorable customer interactions.
 You can learn how to create those unforgettable customer service moments here.

 Those positive feelings, in turn, translate into customer loyalty.
 That’s because once you give your customers a positive experience, one that they feel good about, they will want to return just so they can feel the same way again and again.
-At the same time, as loyalty grows, they will be less likely to shop around or leave for a competitor.
-Your business will quickly become the only one they go to, or recommend, for your products or services.
+At the same time, loyalty helps build trust.
+Customers will be less likely to shop around or leave for a competitor, and your business will quickly become the only one they go to, or recommend, for your products or services.

 Strong customer engagement is a conversation that provides valuable, continual feedback.
 You’ll be able to keep your finger on the pulse of your customers.
 When customers are happy, you can keep giving them more of what they love.
 You’ll also know right away when things are going off track, and you’ll be able to make corrections and improvements quickly.